Home / ORPAS Application Guide / ORPAS – McMaster University

 About the Faculty of Health Sciences

 McMaster University’s Faculty of Health Sciences is unique as it is the only Canadian university that combines undergraduate, graduate and postgraduate programs in Rehabilitation Science, Medicine, Nursing, Midwifery, Physician Assistants, Child Life and Health Sciences in 1 faculty.
-This is a specific initiative to train members of the healthcare team in a collaborative, interdisciplinary approach that will graduate leaders in effective and efficient health care.
+This combination of professions is a specific initiative to train members of the health care team in a collaborative, interdisciplinary approach that will graduate leaders in effective and efficient health care.

-McMaster is best known for our pioneering work in problem-based learning, which began in our medical school in 1969 and has been adopted across the world.
+McMaster is best known for our pioneering work in problem-based learning, which began in our medical school in 1969 and has been adopted around the world.

 About the School of Rehabilitation Science